8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 That's why it is important to handle the canning process carefully and make sure we do it right.

-However, botulism is food poisoning caused by the bacteria named Clostridium botulinum (fancy name for a nasty creature!).
+However, botulism is food poisoning caused by the bacteria Clostridium botulinum (a fancy name for a nasty creature!).

-This bacteria develops in low acids in the absence of air in most environments- perfect conditions inside of a jar of canned meats or low-acid foods.
+This bacteria develops in low acids in the absence of air in most environments—perfect conditions inside a jar of canned meats or low-acid foods.

 It is destroyed by pressure canning which is a method that sterilizes the jars at 240F temperature.